RomLab/system-for-underfloor-heating-v2.0/README.md

 The temperature sensors are located in HWT, in smoke flue of fireplaces and outdoor temperature.
 All sensors communicate  with the central control unit via 1-Wire bus.

+## Hardware part
+In the picture is drawing of heating system with individual devices for control this system.
+In the text are descripted individual selected or designed devices whic are descripted in the drawing.
+In the text is description of WRTS.

+Obrázek 4.1: Otopná soustava v domě včetně elektroniky pro řízení

+### Central control unit Raspberry Pi
+Obrázek 4.2: Výřez z obrázku 4.1 – centrální jednotka
+In the picture is cutout of part from all drawing (picture 4.1) for central controll unit.
+The central control unit is Raspberry Pi model 4b.

+### Temperature sensors
+Obrázek 4.3: Výřez z obrázku 4.1 – umístění teplotních senzorů

+In the picutre 43.a is cutout of part from all drawing (picture 4.1) for location temperature sensors at a fireplace flue.
+For getting temperature from  the fireplace flue is termocouple 72-21301041 type K from manufacture Güenther.
+The temperature range is from -100 °C to 400 °C. The termocouple is in the picture 4.4.

+Obrázek 4.4: Termočlánek 72-21301041 typu K. Upraveno z [42]

+In the picutre 4.3b is cutout of part from all drawing (picture 4.1) for location temperature sensor in the HWT.
+Pro getting temperature from central HWT, outdoor temperature and room temperature from individual rooms is temperature sensor DS18B20 from manufacture Maxim.
+The temperatue range is from -55 °C to +125 °C. It is used sensors in a package TO-92 for WRTS, for HWT and oudoor temperature is sensor stored into protection package.